Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 US heatmap of Jews by state

 They have a direct impact on various layers of American culture, infiltrating the academic world, the social sphere, and certainly science.
-The approximate number of Jews in the United States is about 7,2 (is confirmed by 2022 census) to 10 million (which, incidentally, also makes it the country with the largest Jewish population in the world; the U.S. can even compete with Israel in this regard, as it has about nine million ethnic Jews as of 2024), most of whom are Ashkenazi.
+The approximate number of Jews in the United States is about 7.2 (according to the 2020 Pew Research Center survey / American Jewish Population Project (AJPP)) to 10 million (which, incidentally, also makes it one of the two countries with the world’s largest Jewish populations; the U.S. can even compete with Israel in this regard, as it has about nine million ethnic Jews as of 2024), most of whom are Ashkenazi.

 If you are interested in learning more about Israeli citizenship and how it could apply to you, feel free to explore further.